Mother Nature procrastinates on summer’s splendor

 Silverthorne Pulse (SP): Are there still good wildflowers to be spotted in Summit County?

 Pat Taylor (PT): Absolutely!
 All the snow from this past winter and spring means everything was delayed, wildflower-wise.
-We’re still seeing beautiful flowers up high at 11,000-12,000 feet
+We’re still seeing beautiful flowers up high at 11,000-12,000 feet right now.

 SP: Which species in particular are peaking right now?
 And what is still to come?